MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 }
 ```

-The constants file specifies default `SQLiteOpenFlag` enum values used to initialize the database connection.
+The constants file specifies default `SQLiteOpenFlag` enum values that are used to initialize the database connection.
 The `SQLiteOpenFlag` enum supports these values:

 - `Create`: The connection will automatically create the database file if it doesn't exist.
 - `FullMutex`: The connection is opened in serialized threading mode.